-The Department of Mathematical Sciences degree program prepares students for careers in actuarial science, applied mathematics, engineering mathematics, mathematics, statistics, bioinformatics and computational biology or in other fields in which these disciplines are such indispensable tools.
+The Department of Mathematical Sciences degree program prepares students for careers in applied mathematics, engineering mathematics, mathematics, statistics, bioinformatics and computational biology or in other fields in which these disciplines are such indispensable tools.
 As other sciences develop, problems which require the use of these skills are numerous and pressing.

-In addition to a wide range of courses in mathematics and statistics, the department offers a unique selection of courses that consider mathematical and computational aspects of engineering, biology and other scientific problems.
+In addition to a wide range of courses in mathematics and statistics, the Mathematical Sciences Department offers a unique selection of courses that consider mathematical and computational aspects of engineering, biology and other scientific problems.

 Catalog page: MS